meribold/git-snap/readme.md

 The version of a file that gets committed is always the one in your working tree.
 Which files are included depends on whether the file exists in the working tree and the index.

-*   If the file exists in both the working tree and the index then it goes into the snapshot commit.
+*   If the file exists in both the working tree and the index, then it goes into the snapshot commit.
-*   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.
+*   If the file doesn't exist in the working tree, then it doesn't go into the snapshot commit.
-*   If the file exists but isn't staged then it also **doesn't** go into the snapshot commit.
+*   If the file exists but isn't staged, then it also **doesn't** go into the snapshot commit.

 Each row in the following table specifies whether a file exists in any of four trees: the